 Summer is in its final phases here in the Catskills.
 The air seems less heavy and the goldenrod is in full expression.
-Summer is a time of great energy, so i'm not suprised that I haven't had the time to reflect on my botanical adventures this season.
+Summer is a time of all types of energy, so i'm not suprised that I haven't had the time to reflect on my botanical adventures this season.

 The summer has been kind and bountiful, with many mushrooms picked and a garden full of delicous homegrown food.